United States Special Operations Command (USSCOM) Executive and Leadership Team

 Leadership Overview

-United States Special Operations Command has 10 executives leading key functions including strategy, information technology, finance, operations, and technology.
+United States Special Operations Command (USSCOM) has 10 executives leading key functions including strategy, operations, information technology, and command support.

-Driven by a mission to protect and advance United States interests, [[United States Special Operations Command]] synchronizes Special Operations planning and provides forces for global combatant command operations, emphasizing persistent, networked, and distributed support.
+Driven by a commitment to national security, United States Special Operations Command (USSCOM) synchronizes Special Operations planning and provides forces to support global combatant command operations, protecting and advancing United States interests worldwide.

 Leadership Roles at United States Special Operations Command (USSCOM)